bhanubenak/Python-practice-problems/README.md

 # Python practice-problems
+Hello there,

-here u can find solutions for some python problems from LeetCode and Hackerrank.
-I'll try to upload as much as problems.
+This repo contans few python problems with solutions from LeetCode and HackerRank.
+I'll try to upload as many I can😊.

-if anyone finds best or optimised solution then add ur solution by creating branch in it.
+if you find any another best or optimised solution then add ur solution by creating branch in this repo.
                                                                     thank you🤗